 - False accusations were made with motive by the accuser.
 This can happen in cases where people in the domestic relationship have the intent to discredit the other spouse in order to benefit a divorce case or gain custody of children.

 - Prosecutors must prove their case beyond a reasonable doubt, so a valid defense can consist of attacking elements of the government’s case to ensure they stand up to this burden of proof.
-Can it be proven, beyond reasonable doubt, that there were verifiable injuries/threats and that the defendant was the one who caused them?
+Can it be proven, beyond a reasonable doubt, that there were verifiable injuries/threats and that the defendant was the one who caused them?
 Is there any physical or circumstantial evidence to support the prosecutor’s case?
 If a prosecutor cannot provide an argument that passes muster to the burden of proof, this defense strategy can be successful.

 - Another common defense strategy is that any visible marks or injuries observed by responding officers were committed as an act of self-defense.
 First responders who assess the situation, speak to involved parties, and talk to any witnesses may bolster this defense strategy, and defendants can pursue the defense with evidence that their actions were justifiable.